NicolasWinckler/CbmRoot/tutorials/MQTest/README.md

 For now, the setup of topologies is done via scripts, where the necessary parameters to configure the devices (I/O methods, I/O numbers, ip adress, etc...) are found.
 A Dynamic Deployment System ([DDS](https://github.com/FairRootGroup/DDS)) which is under development is aimed to replace the scripts.
-Below is an example of script (corresponding to the topology above) :
+Below is an example of script (corresponding to the topology described above) :

 ```bash
 #!/bin/bash